msharjeelali/Responsive-Web-Design/Rothko Painting/README.md

 Features
     - Canvas Structure: The painting is designed using div elements styled with CSS.
-    - Blur and Shadow Effects: CSS filters and box shadows add depth and texture to the design.
+    - Blur and Shadow Effects: CSS filters and box shadows add depth and texture to the design
     - Responsive Layout: The painting is centered with a framed layout for aesthetic balance.